9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/README.md

 # Correspondence

-The correspondence between Micah and the CIA’s ran church follows, the SotC has placed copies of it in the repository which you can, and should, view by clicking the link below the summaries.
+The correspondence between Micah and the CIA’s ran church follows, the cherubim has placed copies of it in the repository which you can, and should, view by clicking the link below the summaries.

 * [Micah writes to Rev. Dr. Felix G. Williams, III](https://github.com/MCBCMF/MCBCMassacre/blob/base/assets/pdf/20230506_kew_mcbc_letter.pdf)
     - Expressed concern for the church.